clamsproject/app-nlp-example/README.md

 ### 2. Wrapping the tokenizer

-By convention, all the wrapping code is in a script named `app.py`.
+By convention, all the wrapping code is in a script named `app.py`, but this is not a strict requirement.
 It does several things: (1) it imports the necessary code, (2) it creates a subclass of `ClamsApp` that defines the metadata and provides a method to run the wrapped NLP tool, and (3) it provides a way to run the code as a RESTFul Flask service.
 The most salient parts of the code are explained here.

+By convention, all the wrapping code is in a script named `app.py`, but this is not a strict requirement and you can give it another name.
+The `app.py` script does several things: (1) import the necessary code, (2) create a subclass of `ClamsApp` that defines the metadata and provides a method to run the wrapped NLP tool, and (3) provide a way to run the code as a RESTful Flask service.
+The most salient parts of the code are explained here.

+**Imports**.

 Aside from a few standard modules we need the following imports: